 On the day of your first appointment, your dentist will prepare the teeth next to the gap.
-He will file the enamel and reshape the teeth to create room for crowns.
+He will prepare the teeth to receive the bridge.
 A digital scan will be used to prepare impressions of your mouth.
 These impressions help in custom-fabricating a bridge to fit your shade, shape, and size.
-Your dentist will provide you with a temporary bridge for the time being to protect your prepared teeth.
+Dr. Daniel Nickles will provide you with a temporary bridge for the time being to protect your prepared teeth.

-On the second day of your appointment, the custom-made bridge is bonded to your anchoring teeth to fill the gap between them.
+At the second appointment, the custom-made bridge is bonded to your anchoring teeth to fill the gap between them.

 What are the different types of Bridges?